WokLibCodeClub/Using-Pygame-Zero/README.md

 This unit describes how you can add the Pygame Zero extension to your Python setup, and how you can create and run code which uses Pygame Zero functions.

+***Note***: unfortunately you can't use Pygame Zero with **trinket** projects.
+If you want to take advantage of Pygame Zero you will need to have Python installed on your own computer.
+The section of this website on [Installing Python](../../../Install-Python) describes how you can do this.

 If you want to read all the information about Pygame Zero here is the link to the Pygame Zero website:

 [https://pygame-zero.readthedocs.io/en/latest/index.html](https://pygame-zero.readthedocs.io/en/latest/index.html)